Holy moly! How are the years passing SO quickly? Seems like we JUST did this! Right!?!

 For the ‘Twitter crowd’, let me summarize what we’re doing this year in a few sentences.
 If you don’t understand or want more details, read the rest of the newsletter.

 - Appointments will be required except the last weekend – this is our ‘new normal’ to keep the crowding and unsafe road conditions to a minimum.
-Here’s the link: Note – Android devices don’t work properly.
-Use a real computer to schedule your computer.
+Here’s the link: Note – Mobile devices may not work properly.
+Best to use a real computer to schedule your appointment.

-- When you schedule your appointment, we have 3 questions to help us manage our process – the number of vehicles you are bringing, the number of trees you want, and “What are you doing today?”.
+- When you schedule your appointment, we have 3 questions to help us manage our process – the number of vehicles you are bringing (we’re checking to make sure you booked enough parking spaces – read the instructions!), the number of trees you want, and “What are you doing today?”.

 - Remember - If you reserve your tree, be SURE to schedule a second appointment to come back and cut it!

 - NO TRAILERS!
-If you show up with one, you may be turned away if neither of the 2 trailer parking spots are open.
-(BTW – if you decide to bring a trailer anyway, make SURE you are able to back it with precision.)
+If you show up with one, you may be turned away if there is no place to put you.
+(BTW – if you decide to bring a trailer anyway, make SURE you are able to back it up with precision.)

 - No Pets Allowed!